Aqueduct–North Conduit Avenue station

-The Aqueduct–North Conduit Avenue station (also announced as Aqueduct station on trains) is a station on the IND Rockaway Line of the New York City Subway.
-Located at North Conduit Avenue near the intersection of Cohancy Street in Ozone Park, Queens, it is served at all times by the A train.
+The Aqueduct–North Conduit Avenue station is a local station on the IND Rockaway Line of the New York City Subway.
+Served at all times by the A train and in the summertime on weekends during the day by the Rockaway Park Shuttle, it is located at North Conduit Avenue near the intersection of Cohancy Street in South Ozone Park, Queens.
+The southbound platform is partially in Ozone Park, Queens.

 History

 The station was originally built by the New York, Woodhaven and Rockaway Railroad in 1883 as Aqueduct, along what became the now-former Rockaway Beach Branch of the Long Island Rail Road in 1887, and was taken out of service on November 29, 1939, as part of a grade elimination project.
 A temporary center-island station was built west of the station between that date and the opening of the new high-level station on September 24, 1940.
 This station was located 26 ft south of the previous station.
 On October 3, 1955, the station, like most of the Rockaway Beach Branch was acquired by the New York City Transit Authority and reopened as a subway station along the IND Rockaway Line on June 28, 1956.
 Evidence of the station's previous incarnation is in the Long Island Rail Road-type exit steps near the south end, and the aforementioned longer platforms.

 The station was planned to be renovated starting in 2016, as part of the 2010–2014 MTA Capital Program.
 However, the planned renovation did not occur at that time.